mykaadev/NsSpyglass/README.md

 </div>

 ## 📦 Features
-- **Graph Viewer**: A Slate-based force-directed graph viewer
-- **Custom Graph Settings**: Adjust the forces of your graph
+- **Force-directed graph** that visualises plugin dependencies.
+- **Hover info panel** describing authors, modules and references.
+- **Customisable settings** to tune repulsion and centering forces.

 ## ⚙️ Requirements
-Unreal Engine 5.2+
+Unreal Engine 5.2 or newer.

 ## 🛠️ Installation
-1. **Clone** or download this repository.
+1. Clone or download this repository.
 2. Copy the `NsSpyglass` folder into your project's `Plugins` directory.
-3. Generate project files and enable the plugin when prompted.
+3. Generate project files and enable the plugin.

-## 🚀 Getting Started
+## 🚀 Usage
-Open your Unreal Engine editor and head up to `Window` > `Spyglass` > `Plugin Dependency Viewer` and start exploring all your loaded plugins and their dependencies.
+Launch your Unreal Engine editor and navigate to `Window` → `Spyglass` → `Plugin Dependency Viewer`.
+Start exploring your project by dragging nodes, zooming and hovering for details.

 <!-- GH_ONLY_START -->
 ## ❤️ Credits